Are you wondering what a Scopist is? Or have you ever heard of an SEO auditor or Pinterest manager?

 Most importantly, you need to be able to turn in consistently good work and have a pleasant personality with your clients.
 Being able to keep multiple projects moving will allow you to increase your earnings.
 Fortunately, you don’t have to learn everything all at once.
 Taking on a few tasks, then adding as you go is a great way to build your side-hustle as you earn.

 Hourly rates can vary from $30- $50 an hour.
 Obviously, you’ll be able to charge more as you gain experience and take on more responsibilities.
 Once you have a few services to offer and some clients on your roster, you can make a very nice income from this particular side hustle.
 Plus, you'll get the inside scoop on the podcasts you work on!

 How do I learn how to be a podcast producer?

 You can learn podcast production on your own, or choose from various online courses.
 Stay tuned here for updates on courses currently in development!

 Don’t Wait Any Longer to Learn to Be a Scopist, SEO Auditor, or Other Great-Paying Freelancer!
 Kickstart Your Career Today!

 So, do you want to be a scopist (or any of the other options)?

 The beauty of the internet is that there are more options every day for starting a side-hustle.
 Even if you know next to nothing about being a scopist, a podcast producer, or an SEO auditor, if you’re willing to learn and try something new, you might just find your perfect career.

-Do you still have questions about any of these career options?
-Are you ready to dive into one of these lesser-known side-hustles?
-Let me know in the comments below!
+Do you still have questions about how to be a scopist, SEO auditor, or any of these lucrative freelance options?
+Are you ready to dive into one of these lesser-known businesses?
+Let us know in the comments below!